ACC would cease to exist without the contributions of behind-the-scenes officers and chess figures, such as:

 For too long in recent years, ACC was only kept alive by John's dedicated efforts.
 Even through several moves, John kept the club housed in quality venues.
 He is an "A" Player who became President in the late 1970's after joining in 1959.
 He is a several time Virginia Seniors Champion.
 He is also the long-time leader of the Arlington Argyles team of the DC Chess League.
 This octogenarian Texan is still going strong as ACC's inspirational leader.
 Recent pictures of John can be found below.

-This "A" player has helped Campbell revitalize the club in recent years.
+This "A" player helped Campbell revitalize the club in recent years.
 He became President in 2010 after joining the club in 2005.
 Monthly ACC tournaments, GM lectures and more have returned to ACC and the website and ACC's monthly newsletter have been rejuvenated under his direction.
 He is a member of Morphy's Mojos (of the DCCL), Captain of the Arlington Fury (of the DCCL) and a very active northern Virginia player.
 He's a recent (2011) Virginia State Amateur Champion.
-He was also elected to be the President of the Virginia Chess Federation starting September 2013 and re-elected to that position in 2014, 2015, and 2016.
+He was also elected President of the Virginia Chess Federation starting September 2013 and re-elected each year through to September 2018.

 Long-time club member, "B" player and steward of the club.
 A former US Navy seaman, "Art" monitors and enforces decorum and etiquette at club meetings and events; amongst other club duties, he is also in charge of closing the club every Friday.